Configure RBAC in the Control Plane

 Manage organization access

-On the Organization IAM - Users page, select a user to see their assigned roles.
-For example, for a user with Admin access on the organization, the user’s Resource is the organization name, the Scope is organization, and the Role is Admin.
+On the Organization IAM page, select a user or service account to view its assigned roles.
+For example, if a user has the Admin role at the organization level, the Resource is the organization name, the Scope is Organization, and the Role is Admin.
+You can edit a user or service account to assign a different role or limit access to a specific resource.

 • Organization